cp2k/cp2k/README_cmake.md

 - `CP2K_USE_SPGLIB = ON`: everything alright

-- `CP2K_USE_LIBXC = ON`: everything is fine, use pkgconfig by default (ideally the library should be built with CMake, if so we can get rid off the `FindLibxc.cmake`).
+- `CP2K_USE_LIBXC = ON`: everything is fine, use `pkg-config` by default (ideally the library should be built with CMake, if so we can get rid of the `FindLibXC.cmake`).
 If you installed LIBXC in a non-standard location, modify the `PKG_CONFIG_PATH` variable accordingly.

 - `CP2K_USE_SPLA = OFF`: enable spla off-loading capabilities (use CMake modules